lsst-dm/dmtn-224/index.rst

 Firestore
 ---------

-General access Science Platform deployments use Firestore to manage UID and GID assignment, since COmanage is not well-suited for doing this.
+CILogon and COmanage Science Platform deployments use Firestore to manage UID and GID assignment, since COmanage is not well-suited for doing this.
 These assignments are stored in `Google Firestore`_, which is a NoSQL document database.

 .. _Google Firestore: https://cloud.google.com/firestore